 Victoria joined SCA in 2006, managing the Saskatchewan Co-operative Youth Program and co-operative education programming for several years.
 In 2008, she was appointed SCA's Executive Director.

-With more than 15 years experience in community economic development (CED) and co-operatives, she has worked in northern, rural and urban communities.
-Prior to joining SCA, she held several positions with CBC focusing on communications, and coordinated a two-year, Saskatchewan-wide multicultural youth project that reached 2,000 young people in 20 communities.
-The project led to policy changes in Saskatchewan high school curriculum and with ethno-cultural and multicultural groups.
+With almost 20 years experience in community economic development (CED) and co-operatives, she has worked in northern, rural, and urban communities in many parts of Canada.
+Prior to joining SCA, she held several positions with CBC focusing on communications, managed a small non-profit in BC, and coordinated a two-year, Saskatchewan-wide multicultural youth project that reached 2,000 young people in 20 communities.
+The project led to policy changes in Saskatchewan high school curriculum and in ethno-cultural and multicultural groups.

-Victoria is also a District Council Delegate of Affinity Credit Union and is a member of the Board of Directors of Co-operatives and Mutuals Canada.
-She sat on the Board of Directors of the Canadian Community Economic Development Network for 12 years, serving in roles such as Treasurer and Emerging Leaders Co-Chair, and she continues to serve on their Finance and Audit Committee.
-She is former Chair and a founding member of Canada's Emerging Co-operators Committee of Co-operatives and Mutuals Canada, and is former Treasurer and Vice-Chair of Core Neighbourhood Youth Co-op.
+Victoria is a board member of Affinity Credit Union and Co-operatives and Mutuals Canada.
+She sat on the Board of Directors of the Canadian CED Network for 12 years, serving as Treasurer for several years and she continues to serve on their Finance and Audit Committee.
+She is former Chair and a founding member of both Canada's Emerging Co-operators Committee of Co-operatives and Mutuals Canada and the Emerging Leaders Committee of the Canadian CED Network, and is former Treasurer and Vice-Chair of Core Neighbourhood Youth Co-op.

 Victoria holds a Master of Business Administration in CED from Cape Breton University, with a specialization in Strategic Leadership.
-Her Master's research focused on youth involvement in Irish credit unions.
-She is involved in several performing and visual arts endeavors, and when not at the office, can be found playing with fire, sparkles and pyrotechnics.
+Her Master's research focused on youth involvement in Irish credit unions, and it has subsequently been published as a book by the Centre for the Study of Co-operatives at the University of Saskatchewan.
+She is involved in several performing and visual arts endeavors, and when not at the office, can be found playing with fire, sparkles, clay, and pyrotechnics.

 Jamal Tekleweld (Program Officer)